Lostbone: Not Your Kind (2014–)

-Recording session of the fourth album started on 2 January 2014 in the ZED Studio.
-A some tracks were recorded in the HZ Studio, Selecta Studio and HUGE Studio.
-After the recording, Lostbone performed a number of concerts all over Poland, with bands like The Analogs, Drown My Day, Infliction, Deyacoda, Neshorn, as well as made the appearance during the Świebodzice Rockfest together with TSA, Luxtorpeda and Dżem on 15 March.
+Recording session of the fourth album started on 2 January 2014 in the ZED Studio, with some tracks recorded in the HZ Studio, Selecta Studio and HUGE Studio.
 In the beginning of April, Lostbone performed a short tour in Latvia.
-On 10 June, the band presented the cover of the new album and announced that the premiere will take place on 6 September.
-Album was titled ‘Not Your Kind’, and Łukasz ‘Pachu’ Pach known as a vocalist of Vedonist and Huge CCM and graphic designer of albums and T-shirts of bands such as Acid Drinkers, or Behemoth, was responsible for the design of the cover.
-August saw the release of the lyric video to ‘Through Hell We Rise’.
-The album was released worldwide by the Fonografika.
-Also this time, guest appearances on the album were Mike ‘Kosa’ Kostrzyński of Made of Hate, Dariusz ‘Daron’ Kupis of Frontside, that put on some kick ass guitar solos, as well as Łukasz ‘Pachu’ Pach, Tomasz ‘Titus’ Pukacki of Acid Drinkers and Tomasz ‘Lipa’ Lipnicki of Illusion and Lipali that laid down some vocals.
-The album incorporated the first Polish-language track – ‘Monolit’.
-On 29 August in Warsaw the ‘Drink & release party’ combined with the premiere of the video for the song ‘Nothing Left’ took place.
-Lostbone appeared in September at the Summer Dying Loud Festival in Aleksandrów, in the midst of bands such as Blindead, Riverside, Decapitated, Dezerter, Kabanos, Hunter, Corruption, None and Rust.
-In October, the band took a foreign tour including: Romania, Czech Republic and Hungary.
-The band Loko made the appearance with Lostbone during the entire tour.
+On 10 June, the band presented the cover of the new album, Not Your Kind, designed by Łukasz Pach.
+The album was released worldwide by the Fonografika, and featured guest appearances by Mike Kostrzyński of Made of Hate, Dariusz Kupis of Frontside, Łukasz Pach, Tomasz Pukacki of Acid Drinkers, and vocalist Tomasz Lipnicki of Illusion and Lipali.
+The album featured the band's first Polish-language track, "Monolit".
+Lostbone appeared in September at the Summer Dying Loud Festival in Aleksandrów.
+In October, the band went on a foreign tour including Romania, Czech Republic and Hungary, supported by Loko.
 November 2014 brought another tour across Poland, this time in the company of Scarlet Skies.
-Lostbone finished the year 2014 by playing as a support for Pro-Pain in Zory.
-The first quarter of 2015 brought a series of concerts in Poland alongside, among others, Acid Drinkers, Empatic or Hope.
-In February the premiere of lyric video for the song "Monolit" took place.
-In April Lostbone once again visited Romania, and in May arrived together with Enhet in Latvia.
+Lostbone finished 2014 by supporting Pro-Pain in Zory.

+In April 2015 Lostbone visited Romania again, and in May arrived in Latvia together with Enhet.
 In July, the band appeared at the Rock Night 2015 festival alongside Dezerter and Virgin Snatch, and performed at two festivals in Romania and the Czech Republic: Barock Fest and Barrocko Fest 2015.
-In the meantime, the premiere of another music video for the album ‘Not your Kind’ – a song ‘Into The Pit’ took place.
-In August Lostbone played on Muszla Fest in Bydgoszcz.
+In August Lostbone played at Muszla Fest in Bydgoszcz.